BlueCross BlueShield of Tennessee Medical Policy Manual

 All other indications are considered experimental/investigational and not medically necessary.

-Submission of the following information is necessary to initiate the prior authorization review: Chart notes, medical record documentation or claims history supporting previous lines of therapy.
+Submission of the following information is necessary to initiate the prior authorization review: Chart notes or medical record documentation demonstrating failure of previous lines of therapy.

 Coverage will not be provided for members with any of the following exclusions: